 To do that, remember to mirror the vector image of the job in the CAD/CAM software before you start engraving.

 Laser cutting acrylic offers many advantages over traditional cutting techniques.

 Laser cutting acrylic results in clean cuts with flame polished edges that do not require any post-processing.

-This reduces the machining time and results in higher throughput.
+This reduces the overall time spent on machining acrylic and results in higher throughput.